Top Experiences at UHV

 - Pride Week

 Pride Week is held each spring on campus at UHV.
-Pride Week offers a number of engaging events for students to attend, as well as educational sessions such as Safe Zone Training where individuals can become a Jaguar Ally.
+Pride Week offers a number of engaging events for students to attend, as well as educational sessions such as ROAR Leadership Conference where individuals can become a Jaguar Ally.
 UHV prides itself on creating an inclusive environment for all individuals, including the LGBTQ community.
 Pride Week is an opportunity to celebrate this community.

 Splatterbeat is held annually during the first week of school, also known as Welcome Week.
 During this event, students listen to music from a DJ while banging drums covered with paint, similar to the world famous Blue Man Group.
 This event is a stress reliever for students.
 They walk away with a free t-shirt covered in paint, and an experience they remember for the entirety of the school year.